My Account

 The Lineage of each Yoga tradition determines the Methods that are applied.
 These methods transform the practice of asana and pranayama from being 2 of the 8 disciplines (ashtanga Yoga), to being a practice that applies Astanga Yoga within practice.

 This subject looks at how we develop skills through practicing teaching Exercises in order to apply our Methods to achieve Patanjali's Yoga practices.
-T-T03 is a lifetime enrolment

 T-T05.
 Being where students are at